-This training is for all staff and is updated every 3 years as a minimum to ensure staff understand their role in safeguarding.
+This training is for all staff and is updated every 3 years as a minimum to ensure staff understand their role in safeguarding, however The RISE Trust deliver annual whole staff training either face-to-face or virtually.
 Any member of staff not present at this whole staff session will receive this statutory training requirement on their return.